The virtual fundamental class for the moduli space of surfaces of general type: Introduction

-Let $f^{\lci}: M^{\lci}\to M$ be the canonical morphism between these two Deligne-Mumford stacks.
-The morphism $f^{\lci}$ is finite and is not necessary representable, but it induces a finite morphism on the coarse moduli spaces.
-From \cite[Definition 3.6 (iii)]{Vistoli}, we define
+Let $f^{\lci}: M^{\lci}\to M$ be the proper morphism between these two Deligne-Mumford stacks.
+The morphism $f^{\lci}$ is not necessarily representable, but induces a proper morphism on the coarse moduli spaces.
+From \cite[Definition 3.6 (iii)]{Vistoli}, \begin{defn} We define

-to be the virtual fundamental class of the moduli stack $M$.
-Note that the virtual fundamental class is a cycle in the Chow group with $\qq$-coefficient.
+to be the virtual fundamental class of the moduli stack $M$. \end{defn}